brendan-cronan/Snake-AI/README.md

 Run the command: python player.py

-the network should then run through inital games and begin training.
+the network should then run through initial games and begin training.